 Another wonderful place to check out is Fabrica La Aurora a textile factory which has been turned into a unique grouping of fine art galleries, studios with art classes, shops, and cafes.

-There were so many restaurants that I still didn’t get to.
-I’ll just have to go back again…and again to try these popular spots:
+There were so many restaurants in San Miguel de Allende that I still didn’t get to from my list.
+I’ll just have to go back again, but in the meantime I want to share the rest of the list with you:

 - Café San Agustín (for what is said to be the best hot chocolate in town)